Alzheimer’s and Dementia

 Dementia is a group of brain disorders resulting in memory loss, difficulty in communicating, concentrating and making decisions.
 Alzheimer’s disease is the most common type of dementia where brain cells degenerate, causing a steady decline in memory and mental function.

-It takes a team to deliver the best care.
-We collaborate with other neuroscience specialists as well as our patient’s physicians and medical specialists to compassionately create the best treatment plan for our patients.
+Our team of experts in Alzheimer’s care collaborate with neuroscience specialists as well as our patient’s physicians and medical specialists to compassionately create the best treatment plan for our patients.

-At UT Health San Antonio, we recognize that care for a person with a chronic illness or disability is not complete without addressing the needs of the caregiver.
-Focusing on caregivers, the Caring for the Caregiver program aims to improve the quality of life for family caregivers and those they care for with hands-on training and open discussions.
+Care for a person with Alzheimer’s is not complete without addressing the needs of the caregiver.
+Focusing on support and resources for caregivers, the Caring for the Caregiver program aims to improve the quality of life for family caregivers and those they care for with workshops and support groups.